X’S AND O’S

 Basketball players are built for endurance and explosive leaping ability.
 It’s not the typical recipe for tape-measure-stretching size.
 And indeed, in his early stages of weight training for mass, Heath had to reassess and regroup.
 And it’s there that the foundations of his current leg workout were born.

-In his lead-up to his 2013 Olympia defense, legs were given priority treatment, coming first in his six-day training split—quads in the late morning, hamstrings and calves on the same day in the early evening around 7 p.m.
+Phil's legs are given priority treatment, coming first in his six-day training split—quads in the late morning, hamstrings and calves on the same day in the early evening around 7 p.m.
 He needs every moment of rest in between, considering the gauntlet he puts his hams through…for good reason, of course.

 “Playing basketball in college led me to be more quad dominant,” he says.
 “I’m sure a lot of lifters face the same issue.
 You can end up having knee problems because of that imbalance in strength between quads and hams.
 I wouldn’t say it’s a trouble spot, but the back of my legs require a lot of attention.”